joyeusenoelle/GuideToMastodon/README.md

 ## Why can't I search for a specific word or phrase?

 It's an anti-harassment feature.
 Harassers often search for particular words or phrases (like "TERF" or "homophobic" or "white supremacy") in order to attack and dogpile people they disagree with.
 By limiting search to usernames and hashtags, Mastodon allows users to decide how they want their toots to show up in others' searches.
+(While some Mastodon instances *do* allow full-text search, you can only search your own toots on those instances.
+This makes it easier to find something that you posted a while ago without exposing you to harassment.)

 ## Why can't I quote someone's toot, like a quote-tweet?